AL1T0/gb005_angel/README.md

 ### MQTT
 This application is based on the ESP-MQTT SSL Sample application.
 It uses ESP-MQTT library which implements mqtt client to connect to mqtt broker.
+User can define broker connections parameters as shown in the `keys_example.h` and must add the pem certificate provided by the vendor in the project directory.

 ### DS18B20 Temperature Sensor
 To read temperature it uses David Antliff's [example application for the Maxim Integrated DS18B20 Programmable Resolution 1-Wire Digital Thermometer device](https://github.com/DavidAntliff/esp32-ds18b20-example).